 Although far from Bainbridge — almost 100 miles and 2 hours away — Lake Blackshear is one of the most bountiful river bodies in the Peach State for fishermen.
 Spanning 8,500 acres, Lake Blackshear is home to a variety of crappie, bass, bream, catfish, and lineside.

 Located on Lake Blackshear is the Georgia Veterans State Park, which operates a marina and two boat ramps and offers overnight facilities.
 You’ll also find numerous Crisp County public boat ramps on the reservoir.

 The park, which takes up 1308 acres, has 77 sites for tents, RVs, and trailers, so if you’re in the mood for camping, you’re in luck.
 If you get bored after your fishing session, you can also tour the museum built to honor American veterans.

 9. Flint River

-Located only 10 miles away from Bainbridge and situated conveniently inside the county of Decatur, the Flint River is a must-see spot for both fishing enthusiasts and nature lovers.
+Located only 10 miles from Bainbridge and conveniently inside the county of Decatur, the Flint River is a must-see spot for both fishing enthusiasts and nature lovers.
 With headwaters at the Atlanta airport, the river flows for more than 200 miles with no obstruction from any man-made structures such as dams.

 Upper and Lower